nefilim/SNSMonitor/README.md

 * Spray 1.3
 * Json4S

 A HTTP(s) subscription needs to be added to the SNS topic (that is associated with your AutoScale group) that points to the endpoint exposed by this service.
-Note that SNS doesn't appear to support VPC nodes, so it must be a public (or public ELB fronted), for instance:
+Note that SNS doesn't appear to support VPC nodes, so it must have a publish IP (or public ELB fronted), for instance:

 http://54.54.23.23:8080/snsmonitor/v1/event